microsoft/msagljs/README.md

 ## Examples

-Currently there are only two examples at the "examples" dir.
-One of them, examples/layout, can be seen at https://microsoft.github.io/msagljs/.
+Renderings graphs with Deck.gl and with SVG can be seen at https://microsoft.github.io/msagljs/.

-In addition to the initially loaded graph, the page offers a list of graph samples.

-You can view a DOT graph by drag-dropping a file into the folder icon at the top of the page.
+In addition to the initially loaded graph, the page offers a list of graph samples and the option of loading a DOT or JSON graph from the local disk: You can view a DOT graph by drag-dropping its file into the folder icon at the left-upper corner of the page.

 ## Contributing